-Enter an emissions intensity and emissions values for any generic RPS-eligible resource that has a non-zero-emissions value.
+Enter an emissions intensity and emissions values for any generic RPS-eligible resource that has a non-zero-emissions value and multiply the corresponding energy values in the EBT by the emissions intensity.
+If this calculation does not represent resource GHG emissions (GHG intensities changing over time, for example) then overwrite the formula and provide actual GHG emissions for each year.